strawberry-graphql/strawberry-django/README.md

 # Proposal for the new API

-> :heavy_exclamation_mark: We are designing new API for Strawberry GraphQL Django library.
-Please review the proposal and leave your comments to [the ticket](https://github.com/strawberry-graphql/strawberry-graphql-django/issues/10).
+> :heavy_exclamation_mark: This is old version of the API and not maintained anymore.
+Please see the latest from main branch.

 # Strawberry GraphQL Django extension